scala/scala3/docs/_docs/contributing/debugging/inspection.md

 Frequently you will need to inspect the content of a particular variable.
 You can either use `println`s or the debugger, more info on how to setup the latter.

-In the remeainder of this article we'll use `println(<someUsefulExpression>)` inserted in the code, but the same effect can be accomplished by stopping at a breakpoint, and typing `<someUsefulExpression>` in the [debug console](./debugging.md#the-debug-console) of the debugger.
+In the remainder of this article we'll use `println(<someUsefulExpression>)` inserted in the code, but the same effect can be accomplished by stopping at a breakpoint, and typing `<someUsefulExpression>` in the [debug console](./ide-debugging.md#the-debug-console) of the debugger.

 When printing a variable, it's always a good idea to call `show` on that variable: `println(x.show)`.
 Many objects of the compiler define `show`, returning a human-readable string.